About the Digital Archaeology Foundation

 All monuments, buildings, temples and artifacts we digitally preserve will be free to the public, government department and cultural preservation organizations through our Digital Archive of Nepal.
 The data we collect will be used for research, heritage preservation, heritage appreciation, reconstruction planning, educational programs and 3D replication to aid in rebuilding and restoration work.

 This form of digital preservation is the first of its kind to be carried out in Nepal.
+As pioneers in digital preservation in Nepal we have helped to build a permanent road to securing heritage in Nepal post 2015.
 We believe that by digitally preserving Nepal’s heritage we are not only protecting its history but also helping to educate people, create a sustainable archive and preserve the country’s history for the future.

 Image 1. shows the temple as it stood in 2015 during a field assessment.
 Image 2. shows the temple as an un-textured 3D model during our digital reconstruction phase.
 Image 3. shows the temple with texture being added to it during the final digital reconstruction phase.